supyrb/signals/README.md

 * Use [XML comments](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc) for public methods and classes
 * Follow the [Supyrb Guidelines](https://github.com/supyrb/SupyrbConventions) in your code.
 * Use present tense git commits as described [here](https://github.com/supyrb/SupyrbConventions/tree/develop/git#commit-messages)
+* Use reflection for the editor window to access data from the signals, do not change field visibility just for editor tools.

 ## Credits